miku/fuzzycat/README.md

 ### Clustering

-Derive cluster of similar documents from a [fatcat database release dump](https://archive.org/details/fatcat_snapshots_and_exports?&sort=-publicdate).
+Clustering derives sets of similar documents from a [fatcat database release dump](https://archive.org/details/fatcat_snapshots_and_exports?&sort=-publicdate).

 Following algorithms are implemented (or planned):